sketchbuch/vsc-quokka-statusbar/README.md

 - **"Q --"** Stop Quokka from processing all files

 The buttons when appear when a Javascript/Typescript file is opened.
 There are no configurations options at the moment as I can't see any need for them.

+NB: This is my first VSC extension so feel free to give me feedback!